idiap/semiblindpsfdeconv/README.md

 `train.py` is the file for training. `test.py` is the file for testing and deconvolution.

 ## Citation
+For any use of the code or parts of the code, please cite:
 > @INPROCEEDINGS{8451736, author={A. {Shajkofci} and M. {Liebling}}, booktitle={2018 25th IEEE International Conference on Image Processing (ICIP)}, title={Semi-Blind Spatially-Variant Deconvolution in Optical Microscopy with Local Point Spread Function Estimation by Use of Convolutional Neural Networks}, year={2018}, volume={}, number={}, pages={3818-3822},}

 ## Licence